How to Improve Retail Profitability

 To Find Out More

-If you would like to learn more about transforming your retail recovery audit with best practices-based technologies and services, contact APEX Analytix at 800-284-4522.
-You may also be interested in our comprehensive portfolio of FirstStrike® technology solutions, including software for retail audit and for proactive protection against payment errors and fraud.
-We also offer a FirstStrike Supplier Portal for self-service registration, inquiries and cash discount management.
+If you would like to learn more about transforming your retail recovery audit with best practices-based technologies and services, contact apexanalytix at +1 800-284-4522.
+You may also be interested in our comprehensive portfolio of firststrike® technology solutions, including software for retail audit and for proactive protection against payment errors and fraud.
+We also offer a apexportal® software for supplier registration, discovering suppliers, inquiries, cash discount management and more.

 About the Author

-Jason Street leads retail operations at APEX Analytix, including both audit services and software implementations.
+Jason Street is VP of Retail Operations at apexanalytix, including both audit services and software implementations.
 Jason and his team use lean auditing practices and continuous improvement initiatives to ensure they deliver maximum value.
-Jason joined APEX Analytix in 2006 with broad experience in auditing and consulting.
+Jason joined apexanalytix in 2006 with broad experience in auditing and consulting.
 He previously owned his own auditing business and spent several years with a large retail audit firm in roles of increasing responsibility.
+He holds a B.A. degree in accounting from the University of Oklahoma.